-Export abattoirs should complete the Australian Government Animal Welfare Incident Report form.
+• Export abattoirs should complete the Australian Government Animal Welfare Incident Report form.
+Check Meat & Livestock Australia's Is the Animal Fit to Load? for examples of unfit to load conditions.

 - Domestic abattoirs should check with their relevant authority for the information required.
 At a minimum, the following information should be reported: - Abattoir contact information - Date and time of the incident - The nature of the incident, including photos and/or video of affected animals - The property of origin of the animals, including the PIC and a photocopy of the NVD - If the incident is thought to be transport related, details of the transport company.